An IBAN number is a unique code used to identify a specific bank account for the purpose of cross-border payments.

 And by the way, if you are looking for your own International Bank Account Number, you can locate it by signing into your online banking and checking your account details.

-Most of the banks also show it on your monthly bank statement.
+Most banks also show it on your monthly bank statement.

 IBAN is needed when you make a cross-border payment and the bank of your beneficiary is located in a country participating in the International Bank Account Number system.